jbcodeforce/spark-studies/docs/dev-on-spark.md

 ### Assess the Tweeter popular Hashtags

 The goal is to compute the most popular hashtag over a time window of 5 minutes and a slide interval of 1 seconds.
-See the solution in [PopularHashtags.scala]()
+See the solution in [PopularHashtags.scala](https://github.com/jbcodeforce/spark-studies/blob/master/src/SparkStreaming/SparkStreamingSamples/src/jbcodeforce/sparkstreaming/PopularHashtags.scala)

-As seen previously, the approach is to get the tweet text, split it by words, and then generating key value pair for "(word, 1)" tuples, then use a specific reduce operation using time window:
+As seen previously, the approach is to get the tweet text, split it by words, and then generating key value pair for "(word, 1)" tuples, then use a specific reduce operation (`educeByKeyAndWindow`) using time window:

 ```scala
 // Map each hashtag to a key/value pair of (hashtag, 1) so we can count them up by adding up the values